The strategic benefits of outsourcing

 A service-level agreement specifies clearly what will be delivered and at what cost.
 Consultants work with you to develop a thoughtful change management plan that covers all the issues in moving a business process over to the outsourced company.
 Pricing and investment planning allow you to tailor a solution to your needs, including options like unit pricing, cost-savings rebates, profit-sharing models, and other variable pricing methods.

-What are the benefits and payoff?
+What are the benefits and payoffs?

 - Equal or superior quality of service at a reduced cost